prathameshnium/PICA-Python-Instrument-Control-and-Automation/README.md

         * **VISA Instrument Scanner:** To verify instrument connections and addresses.
         * **PICA Plotter Utility:** For post or during measurements comparison and detailed analysis.

-*The interface is designed to be minimalistic to reduce unnecessary user interaction during active high-precision measurements.*
+*The interface is designed to be minimalistic to reduce unnecessary user interaction during active high precision low noise transport measurements.*

 ---
 ## Running Tests